iTzSharkSV/Hyper/.github/PULL_REQUEST_TEMPLATE.md

 - Bug fix
 - New feature
 - Updated docs
-- Breaking change (fix or feature that would cause existing functionality to change)
+- Is a breaking change
 ```

 ## Qualification checks